jaganmn/macpan-workshop/syllabus.md

 * Compute [epidemiological summaries](#epidemiological-model-summaries) (e.g., basic reproduction number, $\mathcal{R}_0$).
 * Cast a model as a particular [dynamical model type](#dynamical-model-types) (e.g. discrete-time recursion, ordinary differential equation).

+**MJ: I agree with ML's comment.
+More natural would be to teach people how to build from scratch some simple model, possibly one of the models in the library, before introducing the library.
+Obviously, if you go that way, then this list could be adjusted accordingly.**

 <!-- omit from toc -->
 #### Session 2: Parameterization